-Respective responsibilities of the Strategic Finance Manager and auditor
+Respective responsibilities of the Strategic Finance Manager (S151 Officer) and auditor

-As explained more fully in the Statement of Responsibilities for the Statement of Accounts set out on page 20, the Strategic Finance Manager is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Responsibilities of the Strategic Finance Manager (Section 151 Officer) set out on page 20, the Strategic Finance Manager (Section 151 Officer) is responsible for the preparation of the Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.